joshiyash2324-source/mcino-Introduction-to-Git-and-GitHub/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for considering contributing to this project!
-We welcome all contributions including:

-- Bug reports
-- Bug fixes
-- Documentation improvements
-- Enhancements
-- New ideas
+All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

 ## How to Contribute